slact/nchan/README.md

 ```

 Here, any request to the location `/pubsub/auth/<...>` will need to be authorized by your application (`my_app`).
 Nginx will generate a `GET /pubsub_authorize` request to the application, with additional headers set by the `proxy_set_header` directives.
 Note that Nchan-specific variables are available for this authorization request.
 Once your application receives this request, it should decide whether or not to authorize the subscriber.
 This can be done based on a forwarded session cookie, IP address, or any set of parameters of your choosing.
 If authorized, it should respond with an empty `200 OK` response.
-All non-`2xx` response codes (such as `403 Forbidden`) are intepreted as authorization failures.
+All non-`2xx` response codes (such as `403 Forbidden`) are interpreted as authorization failures.
 In this case, the failing response is proxied to the client.

 Note that Websocket and EventSource clients will only try to authorize during the initial handshake request, whereas Long-Poll and Interval-Poll subscribers will need to be authorized each time they request the next message, which may flood your application with too many authorization requests.